chevdor/submig/cli/README.md

 # submig

-This project was generated using https://github.com/chevdor/cargo-templates
+This project is an experimental cli on top of the the `submig-lib` crate.
+It helps finding Polkadot Migrations.